In this section

 |

-The module that provides functions to record messages from the Lua program to the log of the Dr.Web for UNIX Mail Servers component which has launched the Lua program and the means of asynchronous execution of Lua procedures
+Module that provides functions for writing messages from a Lua program to the log of the Dr.Web Mail Security Suite component that started this program, as well as means to run Lua procedures asynchronously

 |